 All features in both data sets have missing values.
 Some have a lot more than others.
-For the general data set, six features are missing 65% or more observations.
+Six features are missing 65% or more observations for the general data set.
 The chart shown in Figure 1 illustrates % of observations missing relative to each other.
 Although fonts are too small to see the feature names, the importance of the visualization is to show that all features are missing some values.

-We are seeing similar patterns with the customers data set, where some are missing a lot more than others.
+We are seeing similar patterns with the customers data set; some are missing a lot more than others.
 It will be important going forward to assess how these features will impact the analysis.
 I will soon dive into strategies and techniques to handle these features.

 Drop features with over 40% of missing values and ambiguous features

 At this stage, the goal is to go after the low-hanging fruits.
 It made sense to drop features with 40% or more missing values in both data sets.
-In addition, there are several very ambiguous and highly skewed features that most likely will not add much value to our analysis.
+In addition, several very ambiguous and highly skewed features will most likely not add much value to our analysis.

 The code snippet below shows the six features missing more than 40% across both data sets.
 The next line captures the ambiguous and highly skewed features.
 What does it mean that a feature is ambiguous?
-This means that the feature had no description in the additional supplementary Excel files and no real way to decipher what these are.
-At the same time, the features are skewed, meaning the majority of the labels are a specific value or label.
+This means the feature had no description in the additional supplementary Excel files and no real way to decipher these.
+At the same time, the features are skewed, meaning most labels are a specific value or label.

 missing_features =['ALTER_KIND1','ALTER_KIND2','ALTER_KIND3','ALTER_KIND4','EXTSEL992','KK_KUNDENTYP']ambiguous_skewed_features = ['STRUKTURTYP','GEMEINDETYP','ARBEIT','RELAT_AB','ANZ_HH_TITEL','KONSUMZELLE','FIRMENDICHTE','AGER_TYP','TITEL_KZ','GEBURTSJAHR', 'EINGEFUEGT_AM','VERDICHTUNGSRAUM','D19_LETZTER_KAUF_BRANCHE']